HQarroum/thread-pool/README.md

 pool.stop().await();
 ```

+As explained in the [Maximum time to block](#maximum-time-to-block) section, the `stop` method will not have immediate effect on the running threads, as the time they spend blocking on the queue affects the reactiveness of the stop request.

 ### Using RAII

 This thread-pool implementation follow the [`RAII`](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) pattern, meaning that upon destruction, the thread pool object will stop the running thread.
-Note however that because the thread in which the thread-pool is initialized owns the worker threads, the destruction needs to synchronously wait for the termination of the threads upon destruction.
+Note that because the thread in which the thread-pool is initialized owns the worker threads, the destructor will synchronously wait for the termination of the threads upon destruction.

 In this context, you should in fact rarely be invoking the `stop` or `await` methods explicitely since this will be taken care of by the destructor of a thread pool instance.